Bug #5297

 it's an enviroment= option

-Updated by Boris Basic over 2 years ago
+Updated by Boris Basic about 6 years ago

 Same problem after upgrading from Ubuntu 16.10 to 18.04 LTS.
 I tried setting LOCALE_ARCHIVE and LC_ALL in supervisord.ini but it did not fix the problem.